Shanghai: UM still in the top 200!

 WORLD LEADER IN ECOLOGY AND PROGRESS IN MANY DISCIPLINES

-The UM had already achieved excellent results on July 19 when the Shanghai thematic rankings were published, once again reaching the podium for the fourth year running in ecology (3rd), but also in the world's top 50 for 6 themes: geography (47th), water resources (45th), food science (49th) or agriculture (17th), biotechnologies (35th).
+The UM had already achieved excellent results on July 19 when the Shanghai thematic rankings were published, climbing onto the global podium in ecology (3rd) for the fourth consecutive year, as well as ranking in the global top 50 in six subject areas: geography (47th), water resources (45th), food sciences (49th), agriculture (17th), and biotechnology (35th).

 FIRST UNIVERSITY ON SUSTAINABLE DEVELOPMENT

-The Times Higher Education (THE) Impact Ranking for sustainable development goals is another ranking of which the University is proud.
-It ranks the UM first among French establishments for goals relating to health, well-being and the reduction of inequalities, and third for those relating to decent work, economic growth and quality of education.
+Another ranking of which the University can be proud is the Times Higher Education (THE) Impact Ranking for sustainable development goals.
+It ranks UM first among French institutions for goals related to health, well-being, and reducing inequalities, and third for those related to decent work, economic growth, and quality education.

-The UM also moved up 16 places in the CWTS Leiden Ranking, based on scientific publications and their citations, to 151st place worldwide.
-In particular, it climbed to 16th place worldwide in the "Life & Earth Sciences" segment.
-These rankings should be taken for what they are worth: recognition of a collective effort and a fine spotlight on the UM's contribution to the influence of French research worldwide.
+The UM also climbed 16 places in the CWTS Leiden Ranking, which is based on scientific publications and citations, securing an impressive151stplace worldwide.
+It rose to16thplace worldwide in the "Life & Earth Sciences" segment.
+These rankings should be taken for what they are: recognition of collective work and a nice spotlight on the UM's contribution to the global influence of French research.